Dealing with employee anxiety in times of crisis

 The future is uncertain - and uncertainty always generates a level of anxiety.
 If these stresses are left unattended, they can impact employees personally and professionally.

-While there’s only so much your business can do to mitigate the fallout from a crisis the magnitude of COVID-19, there are ways to help anxious employees deal with the changes that will occur.
+While there’s only so much your business can do to mitigate the fallout from a crisis, there are ways to help anxious employees deal with the changes that will occur.

 Sabrina Mailloux is a human resource management specialist with Soluflex, a Quebec-based human resources optimization consulting company specializing in small and medium-sized businesses.
 She says even though individuals react differently to a crisis, there are broad-based solutions that a company can offer to help their employees through turbulent times.

 “Employees tend to be more stressed if they live in uncertainty.
 Not being informed leaves room for imagination and sometimes the most twisted speculation,” Mailloux points out, adding that communication means transparency and transparency is essential for good teamwork.

 Communications must be constant, and they must be clear about any changes or impacts on the employee’s work or organization.
 Managers have an important role in guiding employees, she says, and formal meetings and one-on-one sessions, where employees can ask questions, are essential.